-The "YF Life Jr. Space Camp Program" was a first of its kind programme started by YF Life Insurance International Ltd. in 1999 to provide simulated astronaut training for children from Hong Kong, Macau and China.
+The "YF Life Jr. Space Camp Program" was a first of its kind programme started by YF Life Insurance International Ltd. in 1999 to provide simulated astronaut training for children from Hong Kong, Macao, and China.
 Since its inception, this program has helped over 150 children make their space dreams come true.
-With its all-round, innovative and unique training methodology, the program is designed to spark and nurture children's interest in space exploration and advanced aerospace technology, as well as strengthen the parent-child bond through a series of parent-child collaboration activities.
-The program's slogan "It is Possible!" encourages children to take on challenges and go beyond their comfort zone.
+With its all-round, innovative, and unique training methodology, the program is designed to spark and nurture children's interest in space exploration and advanced aerospace technology and strengthen the parent-child bond through a series of parent-child collaboration activities.
+The program's slogan, "It is Possible!" encourages children to take on challenges and go beyond their comfort zone.

 With the spread of COVID-19 and in the interests of all participants' health and safety, the 2020 YF Life Jr. Space Camp Program was temporarily suspended.
-We will continue to monitor the situation of the pandemic and restart the program when feasible.
+We will continue to monitor the pandemic situation and restart the program when feasible.